dstorrs/mfd_combat_simulator/README.md

 Ami,4000,,,,,,,"Kei,Hazou,Noburi,Akane",0.1,0.05,,Kei
 ```

 (Note the "" around the names of her allies!)
-A person cannot buff themself, so their name will be filtered out of the list.
+A person CAN buff themself.
 An error will be thrown if there are names in the BuffWhichAllies list that do not refer to a person in the CSV file.

 BuffAlliesOffense -- A decimal number < 1, representing the percentage by which to boost allies offensive power.
 "BuffAlliesOffense 0.1" means that allies get their ToHit increased by 10%, making them more likely to cause damage.
 The boost only applies to the allies named in the BuffWhichAllies field.